False Killer Whale Facts and a Rescued Animal Named Chester

 The calf was in critical condition when he first arrived at the rescue centre.
 He couldn't swim and had to be supported in a special body sling or by hand in the water of his tank.
 A record of his progress is given below in a journal format.
 I live near Vancouver and followed the calf's story with interest.

 July 2014 Report

 Staff or volunteers have been in the water with the whale twenty-four hours a day since his arrival and he is being closely monitored.
 The whale has to be fed through a tube.
 His teeth haven't erupted, which means that he was still feeding from his mother when he was stranded.

-At the present time the calf is still listed in critical condition, but things are looking better.
-The calf is now opening his eyes and seems curious about his surroundings.
+At the present time, the calf is still listed in critical condition, but things are looking better.
+He's now opening his eyes and seems curious about his surroundings.
 His respiration and buoyancy have improved and he has gained some weight.